 Jordan Ressler First Feature Award

-Awards the filmmaker (director, or writer/director) of the jury-selected best film made by a filmmaker making his or her feature narrative (60 min or longer) film debut.
+Is an award given to the Director of the winning film of the competition for the jury-selected best film made by a filmmaker making their feature narrative (60 min or longer) film debut.

 Documentary Achievement Award

-Prize given to the director of the jury-selected best feature-length (60 min or longer) documentary film.
+Is an award given to the Director of the winning film of the competition for the best jury-selected best feature-length (60 min or longer) documentary film.

 Documentary Audience Award

-Presented to the filmmaker of the Festival audience’s choice of best non-documentary feature (60 min or more) of the entire Official Selection.
+Presented to the Director of the Festival audience's choice of best documentary feature (60 min or more) of the Festival’s Official Selection.

 Short Film Audience Award

-Presented to the filmmaker(s) of the Festival audience’s choice of best eligible short of any genre (30 min or less) of the entire Official Selection.
+Presented to the Director of the Festival audience’s choice of best short of any genre (30 min or less) of the Festival's Official Selection.

-CinemaSlam is Miami Film Festival’s annual Florida film school competition.
-The purpose of CinemaSlam is to foster excellence in student filmmaking and expose students to the value of film festivals in connecting their work with public audiences and industry professionals.
-One $1,000 grand prize, along with other honors and recognitions, will be awarded to select Cinemaslam finalists during the 2024 Miami Film Festival.
+Is an award given to the Director of the winning film of the competition for the jury-selected film from the Festival’s annual Florida film school competition.
+The purpose of Cinemaslam is to foster excellence in student filmmaking and expose students to the value of film festivals in connecting their work with public audiences and industry professionals.
 Please read the eligibility criteria carefully.
 Only eligible films will be considered and no refunds will be given for ineligible submissions.

 NON-COMPETITION FEATURE CATEGORIES